flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 ### Accessing platform specific product or purchase properties

-The function `_inAppPurchase.queryProductDetails(productIds);` will give you a `ProductDetailsResponse` with a list of purchasable products of type `List<ProductDetails>`.
+The function `_inAppPurchase.queryProductDetails(productIds);` provides you with a `ProductDetailsResponse` with a list of purchasable products of type `List<ProductDetails>`.
 This `ProductDetails` class is a platform independent class with only properties available on both platforms.
-However, when you want to access some specific platform properties this is also possible.
+However, if you need to access some specific platform properties this is also possible.
 The `ProductDetails` object is of subtype `GooglePlayProductDetails` when the platform is Android and `AppStoreProductDetails` on iOS.
-Accessing the skuDetails, resp. skProduct gives you all the information that is available in the original platform objects.
+Accessing the skuDetails, resp. skProduct provides you all the information that is available in the original platform objects.

 This is an example on how to get the `introductoryPricePeriod` on Android: